 When you require treatment we will support you by choosing a selected provider to treat you.
-To enable us to do this you must contact us before booking or receiving any treatment.
+To enable us to do this you should contact us before booking or receiving any treatment.
 We can book the appointment with a specialist for you.

-Please remember that you must obtain authorisation for your claim from us before you start any treatment.
-You must send your completed claim form to us for confirmation of cover.
-Otherwise we will be unable to pay for treatment you receive.
+Please remember that you should obtain authorisation for your claim from us before you start any treatment (see opposite for the steps to take).
+If we ask you to complete a claim form, you must send it to us for confirmation of your cover.
+If you do not, we may be unable to pay for the treatment you receive in full or in part.